 Tell me about Amsterdam!

-If you’re coming to Amsterdam as a foreigner, you will immediately catch on to the international feel of the city.
+No matter where you’re coming from, you’ll immediately catch on to Amsterdam’s international feel.
 Half of the city’s 800,000 residents are non-Dutch in origin.
-This melting pot of nationalities (180 different ones at the last count) is used to cultural diversity.
-People of different backgrounds have been settling here since the Golden Age.
-Perhaps this explains why most Amsterdammers are so tolerant to divergence.
-They have seen it all!
+People of different backgrounds (180 different nationalities at the last count) have been settling in this melting pot since the Golden Age.

 What are the most popular neighbourhoods in Amsterdam?

 Amsterdam is a big city and it can be overwhelming to figure out where to live.
 But, we’ve broken it up for you into some handy subsections.

-For expats moving to Amsterdam with a young family, the borough Zuid (south) is definitely a good place to start looking when wondering where to live in Amsterdam.
+For expats moving with a young family, the borough Zuid (south) is definitely a good place to start looking when wondering where to live in Amsterdam.
 The British School is located here and the Amsterdam International Community School is just a short cycle ride away.
 It’s not far from the city centre and it’s bordered by Amsterdam’s largest city park, the Vondelpark.

 Zuid has many residential neighbourhoods with privately-owned, well-preserved 19th-century houses.
-Old South includes desirable neighbourhoods in Amsterdam like Duivelseiland and the areas around Museum square and south of the Vondelpark.
+Old South includes desirable neighbourhoods in Amsterdam like Duivelseiland and the areas around Museum Square and south of Vondelpark.
 The apartments are usually spacious and well-built.

-Less up-market but colourful, vibrant, and funky is de Pijp, popular among hipsters.
+Less up-market and more colourful, vibrant, and funky is de Pijp, popular among hipsters.
 Although it has greatly benefited from government regeneration in recent years, do watch out for remnants of the ‘revolution’ building period.
 Cheaper, but poor quality, badly-insulated, poky apartments.

 The Zuidas is also a place you shouldn’t miss.
 It’s home to many businesses and is a rapidly growing centre of development.
-It’s exceptionally popular with expats as a lot of their jobs are in the area, so if you’re looking for an international vibe, the Zuidas has you covered.
+It’s exceptionally popular with expats as many work in the area.
+So if you’re looking for an international vibe, the Zuidas has you covered.
 There are also plenty of new apartments in the area, so plenty of options.